Skip to main content

 A truss bridge

 Figure 6.1.1.
 Scissors and bridges are examples of engineering structures.
-Scissors are a machine with three interconnected parts.
+Scissors are machines with three interconnected parts.
 The bridge is a truss.

 Solving a structure means determining all forces acting on all of its parts.
 The solution typically begins by determining the global equilibrium of the entire structure, then breaking it into parts and analyzing each separate part.
 The specific process will depend on the type of structure, but will always follow the principles covered in the previous chapters.